-Reviewing the literature we can find several works related to the research, results, guidelines for introducing e-Government, and evaluations of the current e-Government adoption in different countries (Chatfield, 2009; Collins, 2009; Tsai et al., 2009; Rose & Grant, 2010; Weerakkody et al., 2011).
-The integration of e-Government has involved several previous changes in the law of several countries (Walser & Schaffroth, 2011; Concha et al, 2012; Estevez & Janowski, 2013) in questions such as the management of electronic documents, electronic signature or the validity of these signatures.
-In this sense, several countries have created laws and normative for supporting and dealing with these novelty issues, such the case of Spain (BOE, 2007).
+Reviewing the literature, we can find several works related to the research, results, guidelines for introducing e-government, and evaluations of current e-government adoption in different countries (Chatfield, 2009; Collins, 2009; Tsai et al., 2009; Rose & Grant, 2010; Weerakkody et al., 2011).
+The integration of e-government has involved changes in the laws of several countries (Walser & Schaffroth, 2011; Concha et al, 2012; Estevez & Janowski, 2013.
+More specifically, several countries have created laws and norms for supporting and dealing with novelty issues such as the management of electronic documents, electronic signatures, or the validity of these signatures.
+Spain offers a good example (BOE, 2007).